GrabowMar/ThesisAppsSvelte/z_LEGACY/app_templates/app_12_reservation.md

 ## Important Implementation Notes

-As an AI assistant, when implementing this template:
-1. Generate a reservation system.
+1. Generate web app with properly implemented key features mentioned below.
-2. Keep ALL changes within **app.py** and **App.svelte** files only.
+2. Try to keep all changes within **app.py** and **App.svelte** files.
-3. Do NOT modify the project structure.
-4. Do NOT create additional files unless explicitly requested.
-5. Include essential booking features.
-6. Focus on time slot management.
+3. Try to write feature complete production ready app, with comments, fails states, etc.
-7. **Note:** Multipage routing is possible in both the backend and frontend.
-In **app.py**, you can define multiple routes to handle different pages or API endpoints.
-In **App.svelte**, client-side routing can be implemented using conditional rendering or a routing library.
+4. **Note:** Multipage routing is possible within these files.
+On the backend, you can define multiple routes (e.g., `/login`, `/register`, `/dashboard`, etc.) in **app.py**.
+On the frontend, client-side routing can be managed within **App.svelte** using conditional rendering or a routing library, all within the single-file constraint.
 ## Project Description

 **Reservation System**
 A booking application built with Flask and Svelte, featuring time slot management and reservation handling.

-**Key Features:**
+**Required Features:**
+- **Multipage Routing:** Extendable routing on both backend and frontend for additional pages/views
+- SImple and modern UI

+**Template Specific:**

 - Time slot booking
 - Availability check
 - Reservation management
 - Calendar view
 - Booking confirmation

-**Technical Stack:**

-- **Backend:** Flask with SQLAlchemy
-- **Frontend:** Svelte with calendar
-- **Additional:** Date/time handling

-## Technical Requirements Analysis

-### Backend Requirements
-1. **Core Features:**
-   - Slot management
-   - Booking processing
-   - Availability checking
-   - Calendar logic

-2. **Integration Requirements:**
-   - Database setup
-   - Time handling
-   - Booking validation

-### Frontend Requirements
-1. **Visual Elements:**
-   - Calendar interface
-   - Booking form
-   - Time slot picker
-   - Confirmation view
-   - Availability display

-2. **Functional Elements:**
-   - Date selection
-   - Time slot picking
-   - Booking submission
-   - Status updates

 ## Implementation Structure